Optimization of Nonlinear Turbulence in Stellarators: Results

-The contours of $|\mathbf{B}|$ in Boozer coordinates is plotted in Fig. \ref{fig:|B| turbulence only}.
+The contours of $|\mathbf{B}|$ in Boozer coordinates are plotted in Fig. \ref{fig:|B| turbulence only}.
 Surprisingly, the contours seem to resemble those from quasi-isodynamic equilibria despite not including a QI term in the objective functions.
-It is well-known that having omnigeneous fields is necessary to obtain the maximum-J property for enhanced stabilization against trapped-electron modes (TEM) \citep{Proll2012ResilienceInstabilities,Helander2013CollisionlessModes, Helander2014TheoryFields}.
+This may be related to the fact that it seems like the optimizer favored a high mirror ratio.
+Additionally, it is well-known that QI stellarators can be optimized to have the maximum-J property, which has numerous benefits including improved confinement of fast ions, neoclassical confinement of thermal ions \citep{Sanchez2023A,Velasco2023RobustFields} and enhanced stabilization against trapped-electron modes (TEM) \citep{Proll2012ResilienceInstabilities,Helander2013CollisionlessModes, Helander2014TheoryFields}.
 It's been further theorized and shown in gyrokinetic simulations of W7-X that possessing the maximum-J property can also be beneficial for ITG turbulence as well \citep{Proll2022TurbulenceGradient}.
-Therefore, it is possible that there is some relationship between only optimizing for turbulence and achieving omnigeneity.
-Investigating this relationship will be the subject of future work.
+However, the TEM studies required modeling the full kinetic electron dynamics.
+In this study, we only use a Boltzmann response for the electrons.